 And, finally, you may want something with decent parental controls - which are available on iPhones, Androids, and Windows Phones, thankfully.

-Take a look at our guide to the best phones for kids for more advice and for our top five picks.
+Take a look at our guide to the best phones for kids for more advice and for our top picks.

 Monitoring your child's phone usage